 Harris County Criminal Defense Lawyer

 Every case that comes through our door is treated with vigilance, and yours is no exception.
-The sooner you contact The Gonzalez Law Group, the better.
+The sooner you contact The Gonzalez Law Group, PLLC, the better.
 Call (832) 530-4070 to schedule a free consultation.
 We represent clients in communities across Harris County.